codeattic/elasticsearch-proxy/readme.md

 # elasticsearch-proxy

-Proxy to log/audit all the users' requests between a Kibana instance and an Elasticsearch cluster.
+Proxy to log/audit users' requests between a Kibana instance and an Elasticsearch cluster.

 ## Install and run